-To start with a reminder that on Monday, 5 August a regular summer recess at starts at the ICTY are being presented to journalists in The Hague as soon as they come out.
+To start with a reminder that on Monday, 5 August a regular summer recess at starts at the ICTY

 This week we still have proceedings in the cases against Stakic, Galic, Martinovic, Naletilic, Brdjanin and Talic.
 Tomorrow there is also a status conference in the appeals proceedings against Krnojelac.